 Having trouble?
 We would like to help!

-- Check out the Tutorial if you're new to cloud-init - Try the FAQ for answers to some common questions - Ask a question in the #cloud-init IRC channel on Libera - · Join and ask questions on the cloud-init mailing list - Find a bug?
+- Try the FAQ its got answers to some common questions - Ask a question in the #cloud-init IRC channel on Libera - · Join and ask questions on the cloud-init mailing list - Find a bug?
 Report bugs on Launchpad